-Earn your LL.M. in the Law of the United States at UB--apply now!
+Earn your LL.M. in the Law of the United States at UB

 - Please follow all instructions carefully.

 - All materials must be submitted in English.